-Dave Skylark and his producer Aaron Rapoport run the celebrity tabloid show "Skylark Tonight".
-When they land an interview with a surprise fan, North Korean dictator Kim Jong-un, they are recruited by the CIA to turn their trip to Pyongyang into an assassination mission.
+Dave Skylark and his producer Aaron Rapaport run the celebrity tabloid show "Skylark Tonight".
+When they land an interview with a surprise fan, North Korean dictator Kim Jong-un, they are recruited by the CIA to assassinate him.

 Three buddies wake up from a bachelor party in Las Vegas, with no memory of the previous night and the bachelor missing.
 They make their way around the city in order to find their friend before his wedding.

 Lazy court-process clerk and stoner Dale Denton has only one reason to visit his equally lazy dealer Saul Silver: to purchase weed, specifically, a rare new strain called Pineapple Express.
 But when Dale becomes the only witness to a murder by a crooked cop and the city's most dangerous drug lord, he panics and dumps his roach of Pineapple Express at the scene.
 Dale now has another reason to visit Saul: to find out if the weed is so rare that it can be traced back to him--and it is.
 As Dale and Saul run for their lives, they quickly discover that they're not suffering from weed-fueled paranoia: incredibly, the bad guys really are hot on their trail and trying to figure out the fastest way to kill them both.
 All aboard the Pineapple Express.Written by

 15 of 30 people found this review helpful.